hdShang/arxiv-daily/docs/cs-AI/2025-05-02/papers/250500976v1-attack-and-defense-techniques-in-large-language-models-a-survey-and-.md

 ---
 layout: default
-title: Attack and defense techniques in large language models: A survey and new perspectives
+title: "Attack and defense techniques in large language models: A survey and new perspectives"
 ---

 # Attack and defense techniques in large language models: A survey and new perspectives